pim89/Main_Recon_Library/README.txt

-    	Openadapt and espirit matlab implementations work now Option to load k-space data from directory if it was saved Iterative density estimation code works for 3D
+    	Openadapt and espirit matlab implementations work now Option to load k-space data from directory if it was saved Iterative density estimation code works for 3D Respiratory motion estimation from multi-channel data (coil clustering) Respiratory phases binning and transformation of matrices

 TODO: